 The Challenge And Our Story

 So in February 2016, we had become nomads.
 We became wanderers, drifters, and travelers ready to see Italy first and then the world.
 All of our possessions fit into those green Rubbermaid tubs.
 By the way, that includes our clothes!
 After selling or giving our belongings away to family we realized we didn’t really have much.
 A few times I would see one of our daughters wearing a necklace or a pair of shoes I loved.
 Of course, they would ask, “Do you want it back?”
 I would hesitate at times and then realize “No” I really didn’t want it back, I just admired it.
 It has been challenging at times when cooking or baking and wanting to use a specific gadget that I no longer own.

 It’s Just Stuff

-The bottom line is it just stuff.
-Stuff we don’t have a place to put or keep.
-Located in our four big green tubs are a handful of our favorite DVDs, books, my sewing machine and a few quilts I made.
-Also included are seasonal clothes and shoes, our Christmas stockings I painstaking embroidered, tax and important documents and a tie in case Gary needs one.
+The bottom line is it’s just stuff.
+Stuff we didn’t have a place to put or keep.
+Located in our four big green tubs are a handful of our favorite DVDs, books, my sewing machine, and a few quilts I made.
+Also included are seasonal clothes and shoes, our Christmas stockings I painstakingly embroidered, tax and important documents, and a tie in case Gary needs one.
 There are a few kitchen items like our pasta machine that I just couldn’t part with.
 What makes it so liberating is I know where everything is located.
-It takes me half the time to get ready in the morning because I have less than half the clothes I used to.
+It took me half the time to get ready in the morning because I had less than half the clothes I used to.
 Less than half the shoes too!

 Another nice bonus in not owning a home is we don’t have to spend weekends weeding the lawn or fixing something.
 Life seems to have some balance now.
 It’s about getting together more with friends and family.